 We’re continuing our countdown of the top obstacles to success in sales.
 So far, we’ve covered three obstacles.

 Obstacle #7 was “Failing to Continuously Improve.”
-We learned that successful sales professionals are always learning and improving their skills and their mindset.
+We learned that successful sales professionals always learn and improve their skills and mindset.
 We also discussed that learning and improving both require attention and intentional development.

 Obstacle #6 was “Inability to Close the Sale.”
-We discussed the importance of a good selling conversation, which takes into account your buyers’ emotions and buying signals and your closing question.
+We discussed the importance of a good selling conversation, which considers your buyers’ emotions and buying signals and your closing question.

 Today we’re taking a look at the fourth obstacle in sales success: